nhsconnect/FHIR-ODS-API/pages/foundations/foundations_use_case_ods_api.md

 ---
-title: Visitors and Migrants Chargeable-Status Indicator
+title: FHIR&reg; ODS API Use Case
-keywords: nhsnumber, chargeable-status
+keywords: ODS;
 tags: [foundations,use_case]
 sidebar: foundations_sidebar
-permalink: foundations_use_case_chargeable_status_indicator.html
+permalink: foundations_use_case_ods_api.html
-summary: "Use case to search for an overseas Visitors and Migrants chargeable status indicator."
+summary: "Use case to search for an ODS Record."
 ---

 ## Prerequisites ##